jxxcarlson/elm-markdown/README.md

 ## Demo

-There are two versions
+There are three versions
-of the demo, a basic one in  `./app-demo/`, another in `app-demo-fancy` which has more features and some optimizations that are useful for documents with a lot of mathematics.
+of the demo, a basic one in  `./app-demo-simple/`, `./app-demo-simple/`, and`app-demo-fancy`.
+Best to look at the first one first.
+The second and third include extra bells, whistles and optimizations that are useful for interactive editing environments and documents with a lot of mathematics.

 See [markdown.minilatex.app](https://markdown.minilatex.app)
 for the latest version the fancy demo.